Kothamalli kuzhambu | coriander leaves kuzhambu

 • add water, salt, and jaggery; mix well and boil for 15 minutes

-• For longer shelf life add extra 2 tablespoon oil and boil till oil oozes out
+• For longer shelf life add extra 2 tbsp oil and boil till oil oozes out

 Kothamalli kuzhambu